git/git.github.io/rev_news/drafts/edition-24.md

     [source{d}](http://sourced.tech/) wants to clone all open-source
-    projects from major Git hosting sites (17M repositories planned, 6M repositories archived), and then analyze all codehistory using AI techniques.
+    projects from major Git hosting sites (17M repositories planned, 6M repositories archived), and then analyze all code history using AI techniques.

     For this they needed a special-purposes Git implementation.